UziTech/git-menu/README.md

 Checkout a different branch in this repo.

+### Create Branch

+Create a branch and optionally track/create a remote branch.

 ### Ignore Changes

 Update the index with the changed version but don't commit the changes.
 Like `git update-index --assume-unchanged`